 Students interested in pursuing undergraduate research opportunities in the School of Engineering Education are encouraged to contact faculty who conduct research in their areas of interest.
 A comprehensive list of engineering faculty is provided here.

 Questions can be directed to the following offices.

+Purdue University

-Purdue University Neil Armstrong Hall of Engineering, Room 1300 701 W. Stadium Avenue phone: (765) 494-9713 fax: (765) 494-5819
+Neil Armstrong Hall of Engineering, Room 1300

+701 W. Stadium Avenue West Lafayette, IN 47907 e-mail: engr-info@purdue.edu phone: (765) 494-9713 fax: (765) 494-5819